 Flash fiction is one of the most fascinating creative mediums in this day and age: incredibly difficult, but also incredibly rewarding.
 After all, flash fiction requires writers to effectively cramming a whole narrative into 1,500 words or less.

 But when writers rise to this challenge, the results can be exquisite.
 This post is dedicated to those dazzling flash fiction examples.
 We'll cover works by the masters of flash fiction, from Franz Kafka to Joyce Carol Oates.
 Some stories are a few paragraphs long, some a few lines, and others only a few words — but all of them display storytelling ability that's out of this world.
 Without further ado, here are 25 flash fiction examples worth a (very quick) read!

-If you're feeling overwhelmed by the number of great short stories out there, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized short story recommendation 😉
+If you're feeling overwhelmed by the number of great short stories out there, you can also take our 30-second quiz below to narrow it down quickly and get a personalized short story recommendation 😉

 1. “Angels and Blueberries” by Tara Campbell

 First lines: “Why is the sky blue?” you ask.
 Well, it all depends on who’s answering.

 Campbell’s sweet, wholesome story posits various explanations for the color of the sky, one of which (naturally) involves angels and blueberries.
 Besides making you crave a fruit smoothie, it’ll open your eyes to the delightful possibilities of imagination when we disregard science for a few minutes.

 2. “As the North Wind Howled” by Yu Hua